Origin, route, context, and widget key boundaries

 The short version for founders, developers, and reviewers.

-Canonica can be page-aware without collecting secrets.
-Use this one-page summary for install reviews, developer handoff, and buyer security checks.
+AnswerLattice can use safe product context and reviewed sources without collecting secrets.
+Use this one-page summary for install reviews, developer handoff, intake reviews, and buyer security checks.

 Allowed origins

-Restrict widget runtime config to the product and staging domains where Canonica should run.
+Restrict widget runtime config to the product and staging domains where AnswerLattice should run.

 Blocked routes